MasterOfMastersDestoyerOfWorlds/Memux/README.md

-# Memux — Voyager-Inspired Skill Acquisition for Dark Souls
+# Memux — Voyager-Inspired Program Learning System

-Memux is an autonomous skill acquisition system inspired by Voyager (MineDojo).
-It learns skills through observation and execution, using a perception pipeline (screen capture + CV), a local selector for real-time decisions, and a large-model composer for new skill generation.
+Memux is an autonomous program learning system inspired by Voyager (MineDojo).
+It learns to interact with any program through observation and execution, using a perception pipeline (screen capture + CV), a local selector for real-time decisions, and a large-model composer for new skill generation.

 ## What You Get (High-Level)